alfie-ns/alfie-ns.github.io/maths.md

 title: "Mathematics"
 ---

-# Welcome to My Mathematics Page
+# Welcome to My Mathematics Page!

 ## Introduction

 As a fervent enthusiast of mathematics, I explore various mathematical concepts that captivate me.
 My studies at the University of Plymouth, where I am pursuing a BSc (Hons) in Computer Science with a focus on Artificial Intelligence, often intertwine with my mathematical interests.

-## Theoretical Mathematics
+## Maths for Machine Learning

-Here, I delve into pure mathematical theories that have not only influenced my academic path but also my personal analytical approaches.
+{machine learning maths...}

 ## Applied Mathematics